open-contracting/deploy/docs/maintain/databases.rst

 Control access
 --------------

-Each service should have its own user, including:
+Each service should have a service account, including:

 -  Kingfisher Process
 -  Kingfisher Summarize
 -  Pelican
 -  Redash

-Individuals should have their own user.
+Each individual should have a personal account.
 See :ref:`add-postgresql-user`.

+All users should be tracked in `this spreadsheet <https://docs.google.com/spreadsheets/d/1k5UvY-pMWxDb5-krRny_J3HjN1Y6cpA9sMVAFK7tqsc/edit#gid=0>`__.

 Improve performance
 -------------------